 Do your research and know what you’re buying.

 With any expensive purchase or investment, you want to be well-informed in order to make good decisions.
+This guide to buying fine art at an auction is a great place to start.
 The internet can be a helpful first step when doing research, both to find out about the artist and relevant prices that have previously been achieved.
 Most databases require subscriptions, such as artnet and artprice, or you can contact us at Fine Art Brokers and we can provide initial data for no fee.
 Comparing artworks should not only be done visually, as there are a number of criteria to consider – quality, subject, date, provenance, and condition amongst them.
 Even if you aren’t an expert, you can usually still get a pretty good idea of an artwork’s worth based on a few indicators.
 Beware a painting that has been offered frequently and unsuccessfully at auction.

 The auction estimate is only a rough guide and is often a marketing tool by the auction house, in other words, it is sometimes deliberately low to tempt bidders, or it can be low because there are negative issues.
 Other times the estimate can be high due to the demands of the seller.
 The seller will set a reserve below which the lot cannot be sold, and the reserve cannot be higher than the low estimate.

 The auction specialists are only too happy to answer serious questions.
 Ask about why the owner is selling, ask for a condition report, and with a painting ask to see the back to see if there are any clues to the history; labels from important collections or exhibitions add to value.
 Nearer the date of the auction, ask about the general interest from other parties.
 Don’t give away your bidding strategy, though – remember the auction specialists are contracted to the seller and can potentially use your bid to get bids from other clients.